WNBA award picks: Despite catchy campaign, Storm’s Breanna Stewart not likely to earn MVP honors

 Comment: Connecticut is by far the best defensive team in the WNBA and this award could go to Jonquel Jones or 2-3 of her teammates.

-However, Fowles, who has one this award three times, is tied for first in steals (1.8), second in blocks (1.8) and third in defensive rebounds (8.0).
+However, Fowles, who has won this award three times, is tied for first in steals (1.8), second in blocks (1.8) and third in defensive rebounds (8.0).

 MOST IMPROVED PLAYER: Kelsey Plum, Las Vegas

-Comment: The former Washington Huskies star, who missed the 2020 season due to an Achille injury, averaged 8.6 points and 25.3 minutes while shooting 36.5% from the field in 2019.
+Comment: The former Washington Huskies star, who missed the 2020 season due to an Achilles injury, averaged 8.6 points and 25.3 minutes while shooting 36.5% from the field in 2019.
 Once again, she’s averaging 25.3 minutes, but Plum is shooting 43.7% from the floor and averaging 14.8 points.

 SIXTH WOMAN OF THE YEAR: Kelsey Plum, Las Vegas